UCF/UCF-Degree-Search-Plugin/readme.txt

 == Changelog ==

+= 0.5.0 =
+* Enhancements:
+    * Added updates for compatibility with UCF-Degree-CPT-Plugin v3.0.0 and the new UCF Search Service

 = 0.4.1 =
 * Enhancements:
     * Added a filter for each template so that they can be overridden in themes.